 6. Soak your hands and feet in ice water

 Want to numb your hands and feet?
 One trick is to soak them in ice water.
 Fill a plastic basin with water and add ice cubes or ice packs like these.
-You can then soak your hands and feet for a few minutes to relieve the itching.
+You can then soak your hands and feet for a few minutes to relieve severe itching.

-Bonus: Place ice packs near your feet when you sleep at night.
+You can even place the ice packs near your feet when you sleep at night.
 Pile towels near your feet so you don’t ruin your mattress, then place ice packs so that your feet touch them.

 7. Apply real aloe vera to your body

-My mother-in-law has an aloe plant, so I’d refrigerate them, cut them open and apply them on my body.
+My mother-in-law has an aloe plant, so I’d refrigerate them, cut them open, and apply them on my body.
 It felt sticky, but the coolness was a nice relief.
 I’d also boil the leaves, let them cool down, then lay the leaves on my skin.